CrunchyData/postgres-operator/docs/content/advanced/crunchy-postgres-exporter.md

 Then, in your local browser, go to `http://127.0.0.1:9187/metrics` to view the available metrics for that cluster.

-# Crunchy Postgres Exporter Metrics Detail
+# Crunchy Postgres Exporter Metrics

-Below are details on the various metrics available from the crunchy-postgres-exporter container.
-The name, SQL query and metric details are given for each available item.

-{{< exporter_metrics >}}
+You can find more information about the metrics available in the Crunchy Postgres Exporter by visiting the [pgMonitor](https://github.com/CrunchyData/pgmonitor) project and viewing details in the [exporter](https://github.com/CrunchyData/pgmonitor/tree/master/exporter/postgres) folder.

 # [pgnodemx](https://github.com/CrunchyData/pgnodemx)

 In addition to the metrics above, the [pgnodemx](https://github.com/CrunchyData/pgnodemx) PostgreSQL extension provides SQL functions to allow the capture of node OS metrics via SQL queries.
 For more information, please see the [pgnodemx](https://github.com/CrunchyData/pgnodemx) project page:

 [https://github.com/CrunchyData/pgnodemx](https://github.com/CrunchyData/pgnodemx)

-{{< pgnodemx_metrics >}}